 First, old school timers were out.
-I wanted one that allows me to control my machine from anywhere.
-You know so I could turn it on when away from the office and it would be ready for me when I got there.
-It also had to run multiple schedules in a day with schedules that were adjustable by days of the week.
+I wanted one that allowed me to control my machine from anywhere.
+You know, so I could turn it on when away from the office and it would be ready for me when I got there.
+It also had to run multiple schedules in a day, with schedules that were adjustable by days of the week.
 I wanted a timer that's widely available and made by a well known brand.
 It had to be rated to handle the power requirements of a typical prosumer level dual boiler machine.
 I wanted one that worked with both android and iOS devices as well as systems like google home and assistant and amazon echo.
-And finally it had to be really easy to use and reasonably priced
+And finally it had to be really easy to use and reasonably priced.

 Setup was straightforward.
-Download the free Wemo app to my phone, plug in the switch and select the switch’s temporary wifi network on my phone
+Downloaded the free Wemo app to my phone, plugged in the switch and selected the switch’s temporary WiFi network on my phone

 In my example I have it set to turn on weekdays from 6 to 8:30am and weekends from 7 to 10am.

 So what did I Iike about the switch?
-Well It’s a well know brand and seems to be the most popular wifi switch available.
+Well It’s a well know brand and seems to be the most popular WiFi switch available.
 The setup and app were very easy to use.
-Here’s the instructions that came in the box and that’s really all you need to get started short of the password for your home wifi network.
+There’s the instructions that came in the box and that’s really all you need to get started, short of the password for your home WiFi network.
 But if you want more info it’s all easily accessible in the app.